11 Jun The Benefits of Lawn Aeration

 The vast majority of lawns in Omaha have clay-based soil underneath.
 They can accommodate considerable water and are fertile as well, but they can pose problems.
 To start, clay does not absorb water very well and becomes even less absorbent the drier it gets.

-Hard, dry clay soil can lead to drainage concerns and this is one of the benefits of core aeration.
+Hard, dry clay soil can lead to drainage concerns and this is one of the benefits of lawn aeration.

 What is Core Aeration?

 Aeration occurs when small holes are dug in the lawn using a machine called an aerator.
 The holes are in the shape of cylindrical cores and are generally 2 1/2 to 3 1/2 inches in depth.

 As a result of the climate in Nebraska, lawn aeration is typically carried out in the fall season.
 One reason being the summers are dry which means the soil is usually dry and hard.
 Nebraska summers are also very stressful to your lawn, so we try to avoid adding any additional stress this time of year.

 If you live in Nebraska, then it is recommended that you aerate your lawn annually for best results as aeration has a number of distinct benefits.

 For instance, aeration enables the soil to loosen up and decreases compaction.
 This means the soil becomes more absorbent to both water and nutrients thus the roots can grow deeper and stronger.
 This is necessary because quality grass cannot germinate properly in soil that is compact and hard.

 Another advantage of core aeration is that it helps reduce the amount of accumulated grass clippings commonly known as thatch.
 If you see an abundance of grass clippings on the surface and roots beneath it, that qualifies as thatch.